filviu/pimoradio/README.md

 Usage
 =====
+Have radio.py start as root via some means (sudo from cron, rc.local, etc.) and preferably using a script to respawn it ~~when~~ if it crashes

 Use getskylists.sh > stations.txt to generate a list of stations from sky.fm (could stop working at any moment).
 This uses the free stations